coding-benjito/dynamod/MODEL_REFERENCE.md

 Dynamod models are written in a formal model description language.
 The overall syntax of model files follows roughly the concept of Python programs, i.e.:

 - Comments can appear everywhere, everything after '#' is treated as comment
-- indentation defines the scope of operations or expressions.
+- Indentation defines the scope of operations or expressions.
 Indentation can be defined by spaces or tabs (but do not mix them!)
-- basic syntax for calculations, comparisons, lists etc.
+- Same basic syntax for calculations, comparisons, lists etc.

 Model files consist of up to five sections, a minimal model needs two of them.
 The sections are:

 ## attributes
 <a name="attributes"></a>

-Each attribute partitions the population into groups, corresponding to the different values of the attribute.
+Each attribute partitions the population into groups (occupying different compartments), corresponding to the different values of the attribute.
 A classical SIR model for example only uses one attribute, the infection state, with values susceptible, infected and recovered.
 You can define as many attributes as needed, like age, risk group, type of virus, vaccination state etc. For each attribute, you enumerate the possible values and their initial shares in the population.
 The initial share of one attribute's values can depend on the value of other attributes.
-The set of all attributes partitions the population into a multi-dimensional space of value combinations.
+The set of all attributes partitions the population into a multi-dimensional space of value combinations (the compartments).

 To describe initial shares, you have three options:
 - list: just a list of numbers, one for each value, that add up to 1